mattischrome/console-blog/content/posts/new-look-mattischrome/index.md

 ---
-title: 'The new look mattischrome'
+title: The new look mattischrome
-pubDate: 2024-08-05T21:30:31+01:00
+pubDate: 2024-08-05 20:30:31
 tags:
-- "Blogging"
+- Blogging
-- "Twenty Four"
+- Twenty Four
-- "Meta"
+- Meta
-- "Writing"
+- Writing
 category: Blogging
-description: "Welcome to the new look for my blog.
-Whether it achieves its aims or not mostly depends on how often I write new posts."
 ---

 Welcome to the new look for my blog.
 I've had my eye on a more minimal look for a while now.
 Whether this new look is successful or not depends on how often I write new posts.
 To that end, this theme also supports a separate (or almost separate) stream of photos.
 Once I've got back in to the habit of putting photos up, that should be a nice additional stream of content.